spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 ```

 The output displays the resources that Terraform will create in an actual implementation, including the cluster profile,
-VMware vSphere cluster, and a new SSH key pair if the keys were not provided.
+VMware vSphere cluster, and a new SSH key pair unless an existing key pair was specified.

 ```text hideClipboard
 # Output condensed for readability